CleverTap/clevertap-segment-integration-docs/README.md

 All other traits will be sent to CleverTap as custom attributes.

 ## Track

-When you track an event, we will send that event to CleverTap as a custom event.
+When you `track` an event, we will send that event to CleverTap as a custom event.
+Note that CleverTap does not support arrays or nested objects for custom track event properties.

+### Order Completed

+When you `track` an event via the server-side destination with the name `Order Completed` using the [e-commerce tracking API](https://segment.com/docs/spec/ecommerce/v2/), we will map that event to CleverTap's [Charged](https://support.clevertap.com/docs/working-with-events.html#recording-customer-purchases) event.

+## Page

+When you send a `page` event via the server-side destination, we will send that event to CleverTap as a Web Page Viewed event.

+## Screen

+When you send a `screen` event via the server-side destination or the iOS bundled SDK, we will send that event to CleverTap as an App Screen Viewed event.

 ## Android